 Question: Our neighbor told us we must put lime material on our grass to raise the pH for the lawn fertilizing to work.
 This is news to me!

 He said there is a special type of lime for lawns… is that true?
 Why and when do you apply lime to the soil and how much lime for grass do you use?
 Karol, Columbia, Tennessee

-Answer: Karol, (your neighbor may be correct) before you apply lime it is always best to have a soil pH test done.
+Answer: Karol, (your neighbor may be correct) before you spread lime it is always best to have a soil pH test done.
 Soil testing is the only real way for you to know if your lawn or turf needs an application of lime (dolomitic limestone).

 Lime Corrects Acidic Soil

 A limestone is mainly composed of calcium carbonate.
 It will undergo the process of cutting, crushing, pulverizing or other chemical alteration.
 Those used in agriculture are called agricultural lime.

 For some areas on the country, the soil/dirt may be what is called “acid soil”.
-The way you correct acid soil (raise the pH) is by applying or adding lime.
+The way you correct acid soil (raise the pH) is by applying or adding lime (calcium carbonate).
 Soils with extreme acidity (and alkaline as well) do not allow lawn grasses to grow very well.
 A nutrient imbalance exist and the soil can in fact be “toxic”.

 The acid in the soil can limit (tie up) the availability of some nutrients, reducing the lawn’s ability to use those nutrients for growing a healthy lawn grass or turf grass.
 In general, where you find high rainfall, you will find highly acidic soils.

 I would bet your neighbor has been in the neighborhood a long time and knows you will need to add lime to your lawn from experience alone.
-But I would get a soil test just to be sure about its pH level for a sure fire way in providing lawn care.
+But I would get a soil test just to be sure about its pH for a sure fire way in providing lawn care.